sort-jh/Applied-Trend-Analysis-in-R/README.md

 - 4_cause_subanalysis_walkthrough.R: Overview of how to conduct a subgroup analysis.
 - 5_county_subanalysis_guided_practice.R: A script to test your understanding and application of conducting a subanalysis.
 User must fill in the blanks and answer questions to get code to run.
 - 5a_county_subanalysis_answer_key.R: Answer key for the second guided practice.
+- 6a_deputyrequest_age_answerkey.R: Answer key for independent learning; 2026 only.
+- Supplemental_download_census_population.R: Instructions for downloading Census data; 2026 only.

 3. The following data files:
 - linelist_2010-2020_mi.csv: The line list mortality data from Michigan downloaded and adjusted from CDC WONDER. **Pursuant to the data disclaimer above, use these data only for training purposes.**